Bean-Pringles/Rachet/README.md

 1. Add a input function

-2. Add strings

-3. Add if statements

-4. Add unsafe blocks
+2. Add unsafe blocks

-5. Lots of tears
+3. Lots of tears

-6. Lots of tears.
+4. Lots of tears.